Injury Prevention Weldon Spring Heights, MO

 Muscle Imbalance

-Muscle balance is key to maintaining healthy joints and staving off injury.
-Imbalance can lead to dependency on one set of muscles, causing it to perform actions it cannot do safely.
-It also prevents you from having good posture, and one set of muscles becoming tired sooner, increasing the risk of injury.
-Injuries can be caused by insufficient muscle balance in relation to other muscle groups, such as having a strong chest and weak back, or in the same muscle group, such as the four muscles in the rotator cuff not having proportionate strength.
-Muscle imbalance can cause injury through:
+Muscle balance is essential to supporting joints and reducing injury.
+Imbalance can result in overemphasis for one muscle group, which may cause your body to force it to participate in an activity it shouldn’t.
+It also causes posture dysfunction, and the weaker muscles will become tired faster, increasing the risk of injury.
+Injuries can be caused by insufficient muscle balance between muscle groups, such as having a strong chest and weak back, or within muscle groups, such as an imbalance between the four muscles of the rotator cuff.
+Symptoms include:

-Tailored injury prevention with our knowledgeable physical therapists in Weldon Spring Heights, MO will bring balance to your muscles.
+Customized injury prevention with our experienced physical therapists in Weldon Spring Heights, MO will bring balance to your muscles.

 Movement Dysfunction